IBM dictation machines

-IBM Electric Typewriter Division (later IBM Office Products Division) manufactured and sold dictation equipment from 1960 until 1982.
+IBM Electric Typewriter Division (later IBM Office Products Division or OPD) manufactured and sold dictation equipment from 1960 until 1982.
 This was a totally new product area for IBM who had no previous experience in this field.
 The Typewriter Division entered the market to meet Thomas J. Watson Jr.'s goal to double their business size every five years, which given their dominance in the electric typewriter market, meant they needed to offer a wider variety of product types.
 IBMs goal with dictation machines was to provide efficient, easy to use products that offered high audio fidelity.
 However while dictation machines were complementary with IBMs typewriter product range (since the two could be used and sold together), it did require IBMs Sales reps to learn how to sell a totally different product.
 This was because many executives (included IBM's own) were reluctant to use dictation machines.
 IBM was the market leader by 1965, outselling their biggest competitor Dictaphone and driving Ediphone (a division of Edison) out of the market.
 Unit sales peaked in 1969 at 98,000 units, which was roughly a 33% market share.